TodorZarkov/Items-Admin_Panel/README.md

-A secondary and more comprehensive purpose of this project is to show the Software Development Life Cycle (SDLC) in details.
+A secondary and more comprehensive purpose of this project is to demonstrate the Software Development Life Cycle (SDLC) in details.